Single diffractive hard exclusive processes for the study of generalized parton distributions: SDHEP with a lepton beam

 For $n = 1$, this gives the Bethe-Heitler process, and the amplitude $\hard^{\mu}$ in \eq{eq:n1 FF} is the scattering amplitude of $\gamma^*(p_1) + e(p_2) \to e(q_1) + \gamma(q_2)$ with $q_{1T}^2\gg |p_1^2|=|t|$.

 For $n = 2$, the state $A^*$ can be either a collinear $q\bar{q}$ or $gg$ pair, which interacts with the electron beam by exchanging a virtual photon $\gamma_{ee}^*$ with momentum $q = p_2 - q_1$, as shown in Fig.~\ref{fig:dvcs LO}.
 The $[q\bar{q}]$ and $[gg]$ state can be accompanied by an arbitrary number of longitudinally polarized collinear gluons.
 The traditional treatments all work in the Breit frame of the virtual photon $\gamma_{ee}^*$ and hadron beam $h$~\cite{Collins:1998be, Collins:1996fb}.
-Here, we follow the kinematic setup of the SDHEP in~\eq{eq:sdp} to work in the CM frame of the initial-state hadron and electron with the hadron along $z$ axis.
+Here, we follow the kinematic setup of the SDHEP in~\eq{eq:sdp} to work in the c.m. frame of the initial-state hadron and electron with the hadron along the $z$ axis.
 The requirement of a high virtuality $Q^2 = -q^2$ for the $\gamma_{ee}^*$ is equivalent to the requirement of hard transverse momenta $q_T$ for the final-state electron and photon in this frame, since $Q^2 \propto q_T^2$.
-Hence, the virtual photon $\gamma_{ee}^*$ has a short lifetime and belongs to the hard part, and therefore we have the leading-region diagrams as in \fig{fig:dvcs}.
+Hence, the virtual photon $\gamma_{ee}^*$ has a short lifetime and belongs to the hard part, and therefore we have the leading-region diagrams as in \fig{fig:dvcs}, where two leading regions, associated with the ERBL and DGLAP regions, respectively, were identified.
+The ERBL region of GPDs corresponds to the region where $|x|<|\xi |$ and GPDs evolve like the evolution of meson DAs~\cite{Efremov:1979qk,Lepage:1980fj}, and the DGLAP region is for $|x| > |\xi |$ where the evolution of GPDs is similar to the DGLAP evolution of PDFs~\cite{Dokshitzer:1977sg,Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs}.